-The tax benefits include an exemption of Corporate Income Tax (CIT) of up to 40% of the eligible investment with an annual exemption limit of 90% of CIT and a maximum term of 10 years.
-As to Net Wealth Tax (NWT), there is an exemption for the civil construction work and lands with different terms depending on the location in or outside the capital of the country.
+The tax benefits include an exemption of CIT of up to 40% of the eligible investment with an annual exemption limit of 90% of CIT and a maximum term of ten years.
+As to NWT, there is an exemption for the civil construction work and lands with different terms depending on the location in or outside the capital of the country.
 Movable assets are also exempt from NWT during their useful life.
-In addition, there is a Value Added Tax (VAT) and import taxes exemption, as well as VAT tax credit for the acquisition of equipment, machines, materials and services destined for the civil construction work and for the movable assets designated for common areas.
+In addition, there is a VAT and import taxes exemption, as well as VAT tax credit for the acquisition of equipment, machines, materials, and services destined for the civil construction work and for the movable assets designated for common areas.

-These tax benefits are applicable for projects filed as from May 7th , 2020.
+These tax benefits are applicable for projects filed as of 7 May 2020.

 The Investment Law Nbr.
 16,906 and its regulations (Decrees 455/07, 02/12 and 143/018) offer great tax saving opportunities for companies investing in fixed assets.

-In effect, in light of a series of indicators (such as increase in employment, exports, decentralization) measured by way of a matrix, significant tax benefits in terms of CIT, NWT, VAT and import taxes, have been granted to projects promoted by the Executive Power.
+In effect, in light of a series of indicators (such as increase in employment, exports, decentralisation) measured by way of a matrix, significant tax benefits in terms of CIT, NWT, VAT, and import taxes have been granted to projects promoted by the Executive Power.

-For the purpose of promoting investment, the Executive Power issued on May 26th , 2020 a Decree which foresees a new temporary increase in the benefits granted.
+For the purpose of promoting investment, the Executive Power issued, on 26 May 2020, a Decree that foresees a new temporary increase in the benefits granted.

 The temporary benefits foreseen by the Decree are:

-- It is established the computation of 150% for such investments executed between 04/01/2020 and 01/31/2021 for the purpose of establishing the amount exempted from IRAE, without deducting said extra from the total amount exempted.
+- It is established the computation of 150% for such investments executed between 1 April 2020 and 31 January 2021 for the purpose of establishing the amount exempted from CIT, without deducting said extra from the total amount exempted.
 This benefit is applicable to both new and pre-existing projects.

-Additionally, for the years ended in the period between 04/01/2020 and 03/31/2021, companies with effective Investment Projects (provided they state so in the compliance with controls and monitoring they are to submit), may opt among the following benefits:
+Additionally, for the years ended in the period between 1 April 2020 and 31 March 2021, companies with effective investment projects (provided they state so in the compliance with controls and monitoring they are to submit) may opt among the following benefits:

-- Suspend for one year the benefit of IRAE exemption granted.
+- Suspend for one year the benefit of CIT exemption granted.

-- Consider IRAE exemption may not exceed 90% of the amount of tax payable.
+- Consider CIT exemption may not exceed 90% of the amount of tax payable.